Red Bull Powertrains

 Red Bull Powertrains Limited (RBPT) is a Formula One power unit manufacturing company owned by the Austrian Red Bull GmbH and based in the United Kingdom.
 The company was formed in to take over the operation of Formula One power units developed by Honda from onwards following the Japanese manufacturer's withdrawal from the sport after 2021.
-Honda continued to support the Red Bull-owned teams in 2022 and will do so until the end of 2025.
-Honda assembles the power units and provides trackside and race operation support.
-The power units remain Honda's intellectual property, and due to the F1 engine development freeze since September 2022, Red Bull Powertrains will not develop them.
+Red Bull Powertrains has full responsibility for engine supply and operations for both Red Bull-owned teams from 2026, when it was rebranded to Red Bull Ford Powertrains, following a partnership with the Ford Motor Company.

-Instead Red Bull Powertrains will take full responsibility for engine supply and operations from 2026, when the company will be renamed to Red Bull Ford Powertrains, following a partnership with Ford Motor Company.
-Red Bull Powertrains operates in a 5,000-square-foot facility near to the Red Bull Racing chassis department in Milton Keynes.
+Red Bull Powertrains operates in a 5,000-square-foot facility next to the Red Bull Racing chassis department in Milton Keynes.
+Besides Ferrari, Red Bull is the only other current F1 team to have both the chassis and engine departments at the same location.

 History

 In February 2021, Red Bull Advanced Technologies signed an exclusive distribution agreement for Formula One engines with Honda to start in the 2022 season, after the Japanese automaker left Formula One at the end of the 2021 season.
 The engines were to be purchased from Honda and renamed Red Bull Powertrains units, and supplied to its two teams currently competing in Formula One, Red Bull Racing and AlphaTauri, starting in 2022.
+Honda continued to support the Red Bull-owned teams between 2022 until the end of 2025, assembling the power units and providing trackside and race operation support.
+The power units remained Honda's intellectual property, and due to the F1 engine development freeze in place since September 2022, Red Bull Powertrains did not develop them.

 On 23 April 2021 Red Bull Powertrains announced the hiring of Ben Hodgkinson as technical director.
 Hodgkinson had been head of mechanical engineering at Mercedes AMG High Performance Powertrains since 2017, and had worked at the Brixworth factory for 20 years.
 On 6 May 2021, Red Bull Racing announced the hiring of five more senior Mercedes engine employees: Steve Blewett (who will be the production director of the Red Bull power unit), Omid Mostaghimi (chief engine, electronics and energy recovery), Pip Clode (head of mechanical design for energy recovery), Anton Mayo (head of combustion power unit design) and Steve Brodie (leader of combustion engine operations).

 On 2 October 2022, Honda announced an agreement for the "re-strengthening" of their partnership with Red Bull Racing and will maintain total oversight of the engines until 2025.
 Honda's logo will also reappear on Red Bull Racing's and AlphaTauri's car from the 2022 Japanese Grand Prix onwards.

-On 4 February 2023, Red Bull Racing and Ford Motor Company announced a strategic partnership that will see Ford return to Formula One in 2026 following new engine regulations.
-Ford will provide "expertise in areas including battery cell and electric motor technology as well as power unit control software and analytics" and "combustion engine development," and the company will be renamed to "Red Bull Ford Powertrains."
+On 4 February 2023, Red Bull Racing and the Ford Motor Company announced a strategic partnership that will see Ford return to Formula One in following new engine regulations.
+Ford will provide "expertise in areas including battery cell and electric motor technology as well as power unit control software and analytics" and "combustion engine development," and the company will be renamed to Red Bull Ford Powertrains.